MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Why-is-proxy-not-intercepting-requests-from-my-.NET-4.8-app.md

 ---
 title: Why is proxy not intercepting requests from my .NET 4.8 app
-description: Get started with Microsoft 365 Developer Proxy
+description: How to configure the Microsoft 365 Developer Proxy for use with .NET 4.8 apps
 author: garrytrinder
 ms.author: garrytrinder
 ms.contributors: garrytrinder